-FITL's Student Response Intern supports faculty, staff and students on the use of clicker technology.
-In addition, the intern position is involved in research projects, finding innovative ways to use this technology for teaching and learning and keeping the Center up to date on what universities around the country are doing with clickers.
+FITL's Student Response Intern supports faculty, staff and students on the use of student response technology.
+The intern position is additionally involved in research projects, finding innovative ways to use the technology for teaching and learning and keeping the Center up to date on what universities around the country are doing with clickers.

 For any technical questions you or your students have about clickers or ResponseWare, using TurningPoint, etc., we are available for 1-on-1 consultations.
 For more information or to schedule a consultation, please contact tandonSRS@nyu.edu.